ringo-unicen/documentation/arquitectura.md

   - [Sla](#sla)
   - [Metrics](#metrics)
   - [Policies](#policies)

+###Overview

+The system architecture is modeled as a ring of nodes, where each node runs a particular service and an agent.
+The agent knows which service the node provides, and what are the previous and next nodes in the ring.

+When a system needs to use a service, it will call any given node in the ring.
+If the node provides the given service, then the agent will just act as a proxy for the service in the node, the service complete the request and the response is returned to the caller.

+If the node does not provide the service, then the agent will forward the call to the agent in the next node in the ring.
+This behavior continues until a node can fulfill the request or the request completes a full ring, in which case an error will be returned to the caller.

 ###Componentes

-- **Node manager**: Responsible for managing the lifecycle of the nodes and making sure the are running.
+- **Node manager**: Responsible for managing the lifecycle of the nodes and making sure they are running.
 - **Storage**: Stores information about the system, what are the SLAs, nodes and usage metrics.
 - **Worker**: Performs work for a given SLA.
 - **API**: Coordinates the work between the node manager and the storage.
 It exposes an API for the **Web** to consume